Baraat: Bengali Boraat or Borjatri

-Punjabi baraat
+Punjabi Baraat

-Both men and women participate in the procession of a Punjabi baraat.
+Both men and women participate in the procession of a Punjabi baraat (also known as jaññ).
 Close male relatives of both the bride and groom always wear turbans, which indicates honor.
 When the baraat arrives at the wedding venue, a ceremony known as the milni (literally, meeting or merger) is carried out, in which equivalent relatives from the groom and bride's sides greet each other.